Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 * make the API extendable and add the possibility to support alternative array libraries, not just NumPy
-* provide a way to select backend for the same array type (example: `scipy.fft`
+* provide a way to select a different backend for the same array type (examples:
-  + alternative CPU FFT libraries, scikit-learn + [Intel optimized implementation](https://github.com/intel/scikit-learn-intelex))
+  `scipy.fft` + alternative CPU FFT libraries like [pyFFTW](https://github.com/pyFFTW/pyFFTW),
+  or scikit-learn + [an Intel optimized implementation](https://github.com/intel/scikit-learn-intelex))
-* be able to extend function signature in a backward-compatible way on the base library side (all alternative implementations should not break after the change)
+* be able to extend function signatures in a backward-compatible way on the base library side (all alternative implementations should not break after the change)
-* have as low overhead as possible.
+* have a performance overhead that is as low as possible.

 When designing API override systems, there are many possible design choices.
 Three major axes of design decisions in the context of NumPy API overrides are